Norfolk House (Dedham, Massachusetts): Martin Marsh

-Gray and Alden
+Gragg and Alden

-Though he wanted to sell it as early as 1814, Marsh maintained the tavern until 1818, and then sold it to Moses Gray and Francis Alden.
-It was this partnership that hosted President Andrew Jackson for lunch as he and his entourage passed through town in 1832.
+Though he wanted to sell it as early as 1814, Marsh maintained the tavern until 1818, and then sold it to Moses Gragg and Francis Alden.
+It was this partnership who renamed it as the Norfolk House and who hosted President Andrew Jackson for lunch as he and his entourage passed through town in 1832.
 The Norfolk House was also a hotbed for Republican politics in its day.
 It competed with the Democratic Phoenix House.
 The proprietors of the two establishments generally stayed away from each other but "every once in a while they slipped and then there would be a short burst of newspaper venom."

 In 1820, three bays were added to the north of the building.
 In addition, another bay and a large ell were added to the rear, and the building gained a third story.
 The building had a stable and sheds associated with it.

-For a time it was owned by Gray alone, and then by Alden alone.
+In 1821, Alden left to run Timothy Gay's tavern on High Street and Gragg ran it alone.
+In 1828, Alden returned when Gragg went to Milton to open the Blue Hill Hotel.
+Under Alden, it became a popular social venue.
+He added an addition that included a third floor, spring loaded dancefloor in the ballroom that measured 68 feet long by 28 feet wide.

+On May 24, 1822, a "learned elephant" was on display at the tavern.
+For 12.5 cents, spectators could watch the elephant stand on two legs, remove a cord and drink from a bottle, whistle, and take a bow.
+It could also pick up coins off the ground and deliver them to her handler.

+On June 22, 1833, a few months after President Andrew Jackson Vice President Martin Van Buren were sworn in, they took a tour of New England.
+The president's carriage was pulled by four white horses and pulled into town around noon, where he received a 24-gun-salute.
+James Richardson, the president of the Norfolk Mutual Fire Insurance Company, gave a welcoming address.
+Jackson and Van Buren had lunch at the Norfolk House before continuing on to Boston.